ysys-hu/fabric_modules/fast/stages/2-networking-a-simple/README.md

 Static routes are defined in `vpc-*.tf` files, in the `routes` section of each `net-vpc` module.

-BGP sessions for landing-spoke are configured through variable `vpn_spoke_configs`, while the ones for landing-onprem use variable `vpn_onprem_configs`
+BGP sessions for landing-spoke are configured through variable `spoke_configs.vpn_configs`, while the ones for landing-onprem use variable `vpn_onprem_configs`

 ### Firewall